You are here

 Graduate Program and Fellowship Application Bootcamp

-The Pratt School of Engineering is committed to fostering an intellectually and demographically diverse environment that supports creativity, innovation, and a strong sense of community.
+Duke Engineering is committed to fostering an intellectually and demographically diverse environment that supports creativity, innovation, and community.

-We welcome promising engineering students from diverse backgrounds and experience to participate in our one-day bootcamp to learn more about opportunities to pursue graduate degrees, the programs that the Pratt School of Engineering offers, and how to strategically position yourself now to maximize your future success!
+We welcome promising engineering students from diverse backgrounds and experience to participate in a bootcamp in late summer to learn more about:

-Workshop expenses—including travel, lodging, and meals—are provided by the Pratt Office of Diversity and Inclusion in Engineering.
+Bootcamp expenses—including travel, lodging, and meals—are provided by the Duke Engineering Office of Diversity and Inclusion in Engineering.

-Each participant will receive in-depth information on these topics and more:
+Each participant receives information on these topics, and more:

 - How do I know if graduate school is for me?

-- What is the difference between a master's degree and a PhD?
-What are the career opportunities for each path?
+- What is the difference between a master's degree and a PhD? – What are the career opportunities in each path?

-- Meet Duke faculty and students who align with your research interests
+- Meet Duke faculty and students, including those who align with your research interests